aj03794/learning-domain-drive-design/domain-driven-design/README.md

 ![](./images/10.png)

-- ViewModel transforms our model layer into something usable for the View
+- ViewModel (our application services) transforms our model layer into something usable for the View

 ![](./images/11.png)